kadena-io/pact/docs/en/pact-properties-api.rst

 -  takes ``k``: ``string``
 -  produces ``bool``

-Whether the named keyset is enforced by the function under analysis
+Whether the named keyset/guard is satisfied by the executing transaction

 Supported in properties only.